DataDog/datadog-operator/docs/secret_management.md

   # ...
 ```

-Create the secret(s) before applying the DatadogAgent manifest, or the deployment will fail.
+Create the Secret(s) before applying the DatadogAgent manifest, or the deployment will fail.

 ```yaml
 apiVersion: v1